Working Memory Capacity of ChatGPT: An Empirical Study: Methods

 \section{Methods}

-We devised two categories of \textit{n}-back tasks involving verbal and spatial working memory~\cite{szmalec2011control} respectively, and prompted ChatGPT (using the OpenAI API, model = "\texttt{gpt-3.5-turbo}", with default parameters) to complete the tasks in a trial-by-trial manner.
-For both categories, we have a base version task, and several variants derived from the base version to further test the model's performance under different conditions.
+We devised two categories of \textit{n}-back tasks involving verbal and spatial working memory~\cite{szmalec2011control} respectively and prompted ChatGPT (using the OpenAI API, model = ``\texttt{gpt-3.5-turbo}", temperature = $1$, other parameters are set to default values) to complete the tasks in a trial-by-trial manner.
+For both categories, we have a base version task and several variants derived from the base version further to test the model's performance under different conditions.
+To compare the performance of ChatGPT with other LLMs, we also used API of the following LLMs to perform the base version of the verbal task: \{\texttt{Bloomz-7B, Bloomz-7B1-mt, ChatGLM-6B\_v1.0, ChatGLM-6B\_v1.1, GPT-4, Vicuna-7B, Vicuna-13B}\}.
+All code for our experiments can be accessed in this repository: \url{https://github.com/Daniel-Gong/ChatGPT-WM}.